-He records with some of the finest musicians in Australia.
-With many of the musicians regarded as Australia’s leading session musicians, the individual and collective brilliance of the musicians respectively assures a diverse sound which encompasses complex African rhythms, Roots Reggae and luscious jazz horns.
-Since arriving in Australia Larry has broadened the Australian perspective of African music.
-A recognised and popular music star in his native Zambia, Larry Maluma is a major contributor to the Australian African roots and reggae scene.
-Maluma is a Life Time Achievement Award winner.
+Since arriving in Australia Larry has broaden the Australian perspective of African music.
+A recognised and popular music star in his native Zambia, Larry is a major contributor to the African roots and reggae scene in Australia.

-Larry has headlined festivals such as Apollo Bay Music Festival, Bellingen Global Carnival and the Globe to Globe World Music Festival 2001 as well as being special guest for Jimmy Cliff, Wailers and Angelique Kidjo to mention a few.
+He has headlined festivals such as Apollo Bay Music Festival, Bellingen Global Carnival and the Globe to Globe World Music Festival.
+He was also a special guest for Jimmy Cliff, Wailers and Angelique Kidjo to mention a few.

 ‘Kalindawalo’, a Zambian traditional song from my 3rd album titled Hallelujah released in 1991 appears 27 years later on a Putumayo World Music album called ‘Kid’s African Party’. https://putumayokids.bandcamp.com/album/kids-african-party